 Please send your public SSH key with the .pub file extension here.
 The public key provided must be associated with a private key on the server that will be used to connect to the SFTP service to send files.

+Our Support team will acknowledge the receipt.
 Once we have received your public SSH key, we will provide you with a unique username and address for your company in the format of email@example.com.

 If you do not already have a public SSH key, please reference this article for steps on how to generate an SSH key pair.

-To test your connection with TradeTapp’s directory
+2. Test your connection with TradeTapp’s directory

 Once you have received your company’s unique username and address in the format shown above, you can test your connection with TradeTapp’s directory.